mnot/I-D/http-proxy-problem/draft.md

 relevant information; for example, conditions of access, access denials, login interfaces, and so on.
-User Agents currently do not display any feedback from proxy, even in the CONNECT response (e.g., a 4xx or 5xx error), limiting their ability to have inform users of what's going on.
+User Agents currently do not display any feedback from proxy, even in the CONNECT response (e.g., a 4xx or 5xx error), limiting their ability to have informed users of what's going on.

-Finally, it removes the opportunity for services provided by a proxy that the end user may wish to opt into.
+Finally, it removes the opportunity for services provided by a proxy that the end user might wish to opt into.
 For example, consider when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection.
 TLS-protected HTTP traffic cannot be cached by intermediaries, removing much of the benefit of the Web to what is